Express Trusts & the Cyprus International Trust

 D. Confidentiality and Reporting

 Confidentiality is of particular importance in regards to international trust regimes.
-The trust law regime in Cyprus has managed to balance global requirements of transparency with the confidentiality requirement of a trust.
+The trust law regime in Cyprus has managed to balance global requirements of transparency with the confidentiality requirements of a trust.

 Prior to 2013 a CIT had no reporting requirements and registration of the trust was optional.
 Pursuant to an amendment of the CIT Law however, all CITs must now be registered to one of the supervisory authorities (Cyprus Bar Association, Cyprus Securities and Exchange Commission and the Institute of Certified Public Accountants of Cyprus).